 The Victorian society had its origins in the Victorian Zoological Society, formed in 1857.
 The first animals were kept in the Botanic Gardens, with the first zoo being established on the banks of the Yarra in what was known as Richmond Paddock.
 The zoo was relocated to Royal Park in 1862.
 Among its purposes was to house imported animals prior to their release into the wild.

-Edward Wilson was the force behind the Acclimatisation Society of Victoria, and travelled Australia encouraging the formation of similar groups.
+Edward Wilson was the force behind the Acclimatisation Society of Victoria and travelled throughout Australia encouraging the formation of similar groups.
 He had an enthusiast’s belief in the importance of his cause.
 This amused the writer in the Advertiser, who reported:

 It appears that Mr. Wilson, amiable enthusiast that he is, with naive simplicity called upon the Duke of Newcastle, and asked that nobleman to procure from the Government the loan of a man-of-war to bring out some salmon fry and other piscatorial pets.
 The Duke of Newcastle, with hard-hearted indifference, said that “he did not like converting men-of-war into herring-boats!” – a most unkind cut on the part of his Grace, certainly.